-As the employer you know it is vital to avoid disputes with your employees where possible and to approach situations like this delicately.
-No matter what your issue is with your employee our solicitors at Parrott & Coales have all the relevant knowledge and expertise to help and support you through the process, and assist you to clear any contract problems that you may be facing.
+As an employer you know it is vital to avoid disputes with your employees where possible and to approach situations like this delicately.
+No matter what your issue is with your employee our solicitors at Parrott & Coales have all the relevant knowledge and expertise to help and support you through the process of dealing with the problem.